acc15/lf/README.md

 ### Example

-    # Path to local directory
+    # Path to left directory
-    local=/home/user
+    left=/home/user

-    # Path to remote directory
+    # Path to right directory
-    remote=/mnt/router/sync
+    right=/mnt/router/sync

-    # Path to state file (relative to local directory), defaults to 'lf.state'
+    # Path to state file (relative to left directory), defaults to 'lf.state'
     # Also, any absolute path can be gived
     #state=lf.state

-    # Path to index file (relative to remote directory), defaults to 'lf.index'
+    # Path to index file (relative to right directory), defaults to 'lf.index'
     # Any absolute path can be gived, but it's required that any other host can access this file
     #index=lf.index